Tables game: Persia

-The history of tables games and their race game forerunners can be traced back nearly 5,000 years to the region of Persia, where excavations in 2006 at the Burnt City unearthed objects that appear to be part of a game set dating to around 3000 BC.
+The history of tables games and their race game forerunners can be traced back nearly 5,000 years to Persia, where excavations in 2006 at the Burnt City unearthed objects that appear to be part of a game set dating to around 3000 BC.
 These artefacts include an ebony board, two dice and 60 pieces, with the playing fields represented by the coils of a serpent.
 The rules of this game, like others found in Egypt, have yet to be discovered.
 It is, however, made from ebony, a material more likely to be found in the Indian subcontinent, which indicates such board games may be more widespread than once thought.